Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-workouts.md

 Cardio classes are also a good way to increase energy, power, stamina, and lung capacity.
 There are a number of different, varied cardio classes you can carry out: aerobics, spin cycling and boot camps to name but three.

-These 'Wimbledon workouts' will not only help you past the breaking point as a tennis player, but are also 'transferrable' so, as a PT, a client, or a gym instructor they are ideal for anyone in the fitness industry, too.
+These 'Wimbledon workouts' will not only help you past the breaking point as a tennis player, but are also 'transferrable' and that's where Train In Blocks can help you: as a PT, a client, or a gym instructor they are ideal for anyone in the fitness industry, too.

 Why should you never date a tennis player?
 Because love means nothing to them...